rarebreed/rarebreed.github.io/_posts/2016-12-20-learning-ps-good-bad-ugly.md

 -- If you do the fmap first, you get ((_ * 2) + _) , then we apply that, we get ((_ * 2) + (_ + 10))
 -- And this is equivalent
 ```

+Note that haskell does curried functions a little different.
+In purescript, it was (_ * 2), but in haskell, it's just (*2).
+It's
+little gotchas like that that can trip you up.
+This is one reason I would prefer to wait for purescript 1.0 release to come out.
+Until then, I think I'll have to make do with eta.